The Healing Properties of Tea

 J. A. Young

 For many decades, tea was criticized for its role as a stimulant, albeit, a mild one.
 But in recent years, studies have shown that tea has many health-related benefits.
 From green tea to black, tea-lovers may have more to celebrate about their beverage of choice.
-The following article discusses tea and its various healing and healthful properties.

 Although the nutritional values of tea are rather inconsequential, its role as a healer is far greater.
 Noted health benefits include a reduced risk of cancer, reduced risk of heart disease, prevention of tooth decay, and it may combat blood clots, raised blood pressure, and the flu.
 Some recent studies even say that tea helps fight common colds and common allergies like hay fever.